She feels safe and happy when she hears your voice.

 What to do?

-Make sure your baby’s needs are being met and that she isn’t exhibiting any other concerning signs (see the red box, page 238).
+Make sure your baby’s needs are being met and that she isn’t exhibiting any other concerning signs (see the red box).

 You can try different techniques to help soothe your baby.